forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-browser.md

 6. Refresh components for metadata type
 7. Retrieve source for metadata component

 To open the Org Browser, click the cloud icon in the side bar of the VS Code window **(1)**.
-If you don't see the icon, make sure your [default org](./default-org) is set to a non-scratch org and the feature is enabled.
+If you don't see the icon, make sure your [default org](./default-org) is set to a non-scratch org.

 When you open the Org Browser, all the metadata for the default org is saved in your local project under the .sfdx directory to minimize the number of calls to the org.